SE POLAND SHTETL LINKS: Bilgoraj | Bychawa | Chelm | Czemierniki | Dubienka | Grabowiec | Hrubieszow | Izbica | Janow Lubelski | Jozefow | Krasnik

 Thuringen in Germany, in front of the Belzyce synagogue.
 On October 13, 1942, another aktion

 took place and thousands were murdered, either in the town itself or via transport to Sobibor.

-Belzyce became a work camp until May 1943, when yet another aktion took place -- this time
+Belzyce was a slave labor camp until May 1943, when yet another aktion took place -- this time

 the murders of 850 to 1000 Jews, mostly women and children, in the Jewish cemetery.

 In May 1943 the Belzyce camp was liquidated.
 Several hundred Jews, mostly women and children,

 were shot, while another 250 women and 350 men were sent to Budzyn Labor Camp or the

 Piaski transit ghetto, where only a handful survived.

 A Torah scroll from 1730 as well as both synagogues were destroyed by the Germans.

 Please review the site content below.
 Zachor - We Remember.